 Standard homeowners policies extend coverage to your personal possessions in addition to the structure of your home.
 Personal property insurance is not as straightforward as dwelling coverage sometimes.

-Personal property coverage, or personal property insurance, protects the items inside your home - like furniture, appliances and other personal possessions - from the many things that can destroy them.
-The great thing about this part of homeowners insurance is that your belongings are also protected outside of the home as well.
-So whether they are destroyed, or stolen, inside or outside, your property is covered.
+Personal property coverage financially protects the belongings inside your home, such as furniture and appliances.
+The great thing about this part of homeowners insurance is that your belongings are protected outside of the home as well.
 The same type of coverage is also found in standard renters policies and condo/co-op policies.

-The damages you are covered for depends on your policy.
-There are two types of homeowners/renters/condo insurance policies, open peril and named peril, and they determine what damages you are covered for.
+Coverage limits vary with each policy.
+There are two types of homeowners/renters/condo insurance policies — open peril and named peril — and they determine which types of damage you are covered for.

-Standard homeowners policies are called HO-3, and base coverage on ‘named’ perils when it comes to personal belongings.
-This means your possessions have to be destroyed by something explicitly listed in your homeowners/renters/condo policy in order to be claimed.
-The 16 most common perils listed in those policies include:
+Standard homeowners insurance policies are called HO-3 policies, and they cover personal belongings against named perils.
+To submit a claim, your belongings must be destroyed by something explicitly listed in the policy.
+The 16 most common perils listed in these policies include:

 - Lightning or fire

 - Riots or civil disturbances